CyrexEnterprise/react-redux-donderstarter/README.md

 If you are working in team maybe it is a good thing to help your team mates how to use your components without much burden.
 One can also develop theses components without create a dummy view for it.
 Storybook for the help!

-### Adding a story

-Create a stories file on your component folder and use Storybook `storiesOf ` to start adding stories, add the minimum requirements component examples and all the other states you think it should be shown.

-Note: Component `PropTypes` annotations will be automaticly shown on Storybook.

 Example component: `components/MyComponent/MyComponent.js`

 ```javascript